AGMTZG/AWS-CLI-Excersices/ec2.md

 </p>
 </details>

-### Create a new Security Group in your AWS account to define network access rules for your resources
+### Create a new Security Group in your AWS account

 ---